-Through the Brooklyn COVID-19 Response Fund’s Community-led Social Change grants, we are investing $2.5 million over next five years to achieve long-term systems change.
+Through the Brooklyn COVID-19 Response Fund’s Community-led Social Change grants, we are investing $2.5 million through 2026 to achieve long-term systems change.
 The seven organizations receiving funding are advocating and organizing across a spectrum of issues to dismantle and reimagine policies and systems that have prevented Black, Indigenous and other communities of color from thriving both prior to and during the COVID-19 pandemic.

-These new grants represent the Foundation’s longest-ever funding commitment for a single cohort of organizations.
+These five-year grants represent the Foundation’s longest-ever funding commitment for a single cohort of organizations.

 - The Black Institute: $70,000 annually to conduct research, provide educational opportunities that encourage political awareness and stir public debate, train new leadership, develop initiatives to build wealth and power for Black people and all people of color.